therealbrad/wdio-testrail-service/README.md

 ## Notes

+1. Specifying mochaOpts.grep in your config or via cli will override this service completely.

 1. The service assume you have a custom Dropdown or Multi-select case field named `automation` with an option named `Automated`.
 With this case field, any case not marked as `Automated` will be excluded from running.

-1. If none of your options match information in TestRail, test cases will not be filtered.
-For example, when entering a valid Project but invalid Suite, all Suites for the project will be included.
-If you enter invalid Priorities, all Priorities will be included.
+1. If you enter invalid Priorities, all Priorities will be included.

 For more information on WebdriverIO see the [homepage](https://webdriver.io).